-Brian Turmail, spokesman for the Transportation Department, said there are about 750 bridges across the country that have similar steel deck truss designs.
+Brian Turmail, spokesman for the Transportation Department, said there are about 750 bridges across the country that have similiar steel deck truss designs.

-Turmail said the measure is being taken "out of extreme caution."
+Turmail said the meaure is being taken "out of extreme caution."

-Two reports published since 2001 have pointed to structural problems with the Interstate 35W bridge, but both reports determined the bridge was safe despite deficiencies.
+Two reports published since 2001 have pointed to structural problems with the Interstate 35W bridge that collapsed Wednesday into the Mississippi River, but both reports determined the bridge was safe despite deficiencies.
 See which states have most troubled bridges »

 "The bridge's deck truss system has not experienced fatigue cracking, but it has many poor fatigue details on the main truss and the floor truss system," said a report conducted for the Minnesota Department of Transportation in 2001.

 The 40-year-old bridge is of a type known as deck steel truss.
 It has three parts: a deck, superstructure and substructure.